-A total of £124m in funding required is included to fund the programme and enable investment in schools and highway infrastructure to be made.
-Over the next 10 to 15 years it is anticipated that the £37m forward funded will be repaid through the associated section 106 developer contributions.
+A total of £84m in funding required is included to fund the programme and enable investment in schools and highway infrastructure to be made.
+After 2029, and by 2040 it is anticipated that the last £7m forward funded will be repaid through the associated section 106 developer contributions.

 Due to the strength of the County Council's balance sheet, it is possible to use internal cash balances to fund the capital programme on a temporary basis instead of raising new loans.
-Levels of cash balances held by the Council are currently c£400m, comprising the amounts held for reserves, provisions, minimum revenue provision (MRP) set aside for the repayment of debt, and working capital of the Council.
-The cost of raising external loans is estimated to exceeds the cost of interest lost on cash balances by circa 1% to 1.5%.
+Levels of cash balances held by the Council are currently around £400m, comprising the amounts held for reserves, provisions, minimum revenue provision (MRP) set aside for the repayment of debt, and working capital of the Council.
+The cost of raising external loans is estimated to exceeds the cost of interest lost on cash balances by 1.5% to 2%.

-The overall cost of using internal balances to fund £124m of investment is dependent on what happens to interest and borrowing rates over the medium to long term.
-Current forecasts show the cost of externally borrowing £124m would be around £8m per annum for the next 40 years, in interest and repayment of principal - minimum revenue provision (MRP).
-Internal borrowing would still require MRP setting aside but net interest savings could amount to £1.5m per annum.
+The overall cost of using internal balances to fund £84m of investment is dependent on what happens to interest and borrowing rates over the medium to long term.
+Current forecasts show the cost of externally borrowing would be around £6.5m per annum for the next 40 years, in interest and repayment of principal - minimum revenue provision (MRP).
+Internal borrowing would still require MRP setting aside but net interest savings could amount to £2m per annum.
 But because of the uncertainty on interest rates, this position will be kept under review as part of the treasury management strategy.